 The current mirror (Q5, Q6) balances the LTP, equalizing the current through both transistors (Q2, Q4) and improving the linearity of the input stage.
 Therefore, the currents on both tails are equal: both DC and AC components.

 Since the currents "I" in the emitters of Q2 and Q4 are the same:

 Because of the symmetry of the circuit, Vout = V7 ("Bypass" pin), making

 Idiff=0 because V1 and V2 are at the same potential V1=V2

 With Veb2= Veb4, Veb1=Veb3 and R6=R7=R8=15K:

-In this point is specially interesting to modify the feedback loop between pins 5 and 1 that can be exploited for bass boost, and the more familiar feedback loop between pins 8 and 1 can also be modified to use different capacitor/resistor feedback combinations in parallel to yield differential gain for different frequency ranges.
+It may be interesting to modify the feedback loop between pins 5 and 1 that can be exploited for bass boost, and the more familiar feedback loop between pins 8 and 1 can also be modified to use different capacitor/resistor feedback combinations in parallel to yield differential gain for different frequency ranges.